-10. Board Effectiveness
+Board Effectiveness

-- 10.1.
-The DfT has published guidance based on the Treasury document Corporate Governance in Central Government Departments: Code of Good practice 2011.
-This Guidance requires all arms' length bodies to conduct an evaluation of board, committee and member effectiveness annually with an independent input at least every three years. - 10.2.
-The Authority is required to report the findings of its board level effectiveness evaluation to the Principal Accounting Officer at the DfT along with a plan for how the Authority will address any identified weaknesses.
+10.1 The DfT has published guidance based on the Treasury document Corporate Governance in Central Government Departments: Code of Good practice 2017.
+This Guidance requires all arms' length bodies to conduct an evaluation of board, committee and member effectiveness annually with an independent input at least every three years.

+10.2 The Authority is required to report the findings of its board level effectiveness evaluation to the Principal Accounting Officer at the DfT along with a plan for how the Authority will address any identified weaknesses.
 The evaluation report and action plan must be submitted within 3 months of the evaluation being completed.
-Progress against the evaluation action plan will be monitored through the bimonthly sponsorship meetings with the DfT.
-Managing Public Money also requires that the evaluation be reported in the Annual Governance Statement. - 10.3.
-Board effectiveness evaluations will take place in the final quarter of each financial year and report to the March Authority meeting to accommodate the accounts timetable. - 10.4.
-Committee effectiveness will be evaluated at a high level by the board evaluation, however, each committee will continue to review its terms of reference and effectiveness as part of it development of its work plan for the following year. - 10.5.
-For information on member appraisals see paragraph 2.6.
+Progress against the evaluation action plan will be monitored through the bi- monthly sponsorship meetings with the DfT.
+Managing Public Money also requires that the evaluation be reported in the Annual Governance Statement.